 In WY 2015, the CDO (Order 2009-0060) set Cal-Am Carmel River production to 9,945 AF.
 In WY 2016, the CDO (Order 2016-0016) set the Cal-Am River production to 8,310 AF.
+Then because a milestone was missed in the pursuit of new water it was reduced to 7,310 AF.
+In WY 2022 it was 4,110 AF and then finally in WY 2023 it will be set at its base value of 3,376 AF.
 The Seaside adjudication decision limited Cal-Am production in the Coastal and Laguna Seca Subareas of the Seaside Basin to 1,474 AF and 0 AF, respectively.
-This brought the total production limit from all sources to 9,784 AF (not including any adjustments for supplemental supplies or carryover storage).
+This brought the total production limit from the Monterey Peninsula Water Resource System to 4,850 AF (not including any adjustments for supplemental supplies or carryover storage).
+The remaining demand comes from water resource projects (ASR, Pure Water Monterey, and Sand City Desal).

-During 2020 and 2021, the quarterly strategies and budgets were structured to optimize production from the Coastal Subareas of the Seaside Basin and minimize impacts from production in the Upper Carmel Valley (UCV).
-Activities in Water Year 2021 are described below.
+During 2021 and 2022, the quarterly strategies and budgets were structured to optimize production from the Coastal Subareas of the Seaside Basin and minimize impacts from production in the Upper Carmel Valley (UCV).
+Activities in Water Year 2022 are described below.

-• Cal-Am Main System Production in Water Year 2021^1 - During WY 2021, Cal-Am produced 9,641 acre-feet (AF) of water for customer service from all sources in its Carmel River, Seaside Coastal and Laguna Seca Subarea systems.
-This production consisted of 4,723 AF from Carmel River source wells, 1,479 AF of native water from Seaside Coastal wells, 187 AF from Laguna Seca Subarea wells, 147 AF from the Sand City desalination plant, 17 AF from Table 13, 0 AF from ASR Recovery, and 61 AF produced from the MalPaso well and delivered to the Cal-Am system.
+• Cal-Am Main System Production in Water Year 20221 - During WY 2022, Cal-Am produced 9,482 acre-feet (AF) of water for customer service from all sources in its Carmel River, Seaside Coastal and Laguna Seca Subarea systems.
+This production consisted of 3,946 AF from Carmel River source wells, 1,513 AF of native water from Seaside Coastal wells, 3,683 AF of Pure Water Monterey recovery, 138 AF from Laguna Seca Subarea wells, 120 AF from the Sand City desalination plant, 68 AF from Table 13, 0 AF from ASR Recovery, and 13 AF produced from the MalPaso well and delivered to the Cal-Am system.
 Of the system total, no water was diverted at San Clemente Dam because it was removed in the summer of 2015.

 U:\mpwmd\Allocation\Annual Mit.
-Report RY 2021\RY 2021-Place your files here\VI Quarterly Budget\VI Quarterly Water Budget-tcjledit.docx
+Report RY 2022\RY 2022-Place your files here\VI Quarterly Budget\VI Quarterly Water Budget-JL 2022.docx

-&lt;sup>1 Beginning with the 2002-2003 Mitigation Report, Cal-Am production is reported on a Water Year basis, from October 1 of one Calendar Year through September 30 of the following Calendar Year.
+1 Beginning with the 2002-2003 Mitigation Report, Cal-Am production is reported on a Water Year basis, from October 1 of one Calendar Year through September 30 of the following Calendar Year.
 This is a change from previous annual reports in which the reporting period was July of one year through June of the following year.
 This change makes the mitigation report consistent with reporting requirements under SWRCB Order No. WR 95-10.